cpvrlab/SLProject_doc/Introduction.md

         SLGLShader defines a vertex or fragment shader where the source code is read from a file.
     </li>
     <li>
-        All OpenGL ES 2.0 code is restricted to the classes beginning with SLGL.
+        All OpenGL code is restricted to the classes beginning with SLGL.
-        (SLGLState, SLGLTexture, SLGLVertexAttribute, SLGLShader and SLGLProgram)
+        (SLGLState, SLGLTexture, SLGLShader, SLGLProgram, SLGLVertexArray and SLGLVertexBuffer.)
      </li>
     <li>
         The linear algebra math is implemented in the classes SLMat3, SLMat4, SLVec3, SLVec4 and SLQuat4.